momochi000/graphql-zoo/zoo/README.md

   content: text
   has_many: note_tags
   belongs_to: author (employee)
-  belongs_to: targetable (what the note applies to, need better naming)
+  belongs_to: notable (what the note applies to, need better naming)

 ## rough/strawman UX